 A neat thing I noticed is that the white light on the wifi button actually is more than just a pretty light.
 The light is actually broken out between the ring and the wifi icon.
 When trying to connect, it spins around.
 When it flashes, it’s waiting for you to tap it to activate a daypass.
 The ring starts out all white but is actually broken down into smaller lights that disappear as the battery drains.
 Not obvious initially but I realized that they actually designed the device so you don’t necessarily have to check the portal all the time.

 The Skyroam Solis can be shared with up to 5 devices.
+The new Skyroam Solis X can be shared with up to 10 devices.

 How about battery life?